Skip to main content

 Traditional announcement methods by region:

-- Northern Moldova (30% of weddings): Personal visits with bread offerings
+• Northern Moldova: Personal visits with bread offerings

-- Urban areas (increasing to 40% in 2025): Combined digital and traditional methods
+• Urban areas: Combined digital and traditional methods

 Pre-Wedding Family Celebrations